Blady-Com/gnoga/docs/user_guide.md

   |
   |___ docs - Gnoga documentation
   |
-  |___ html - boot.html and other sample files useful for web Gnoga apps.
+  |___ html - boot.html and other sample files useful for web Gnoga apps
   |
   |___ img - image files for demos
   |